Film Development & Scanning at Nice: A Complete Guide 2025

 Photos by Sequoyah Images

-Once scanning is complete, the files are saved into specific folders corresponding to each scanner and labeled with our custom moniker.
-Our technicians then perform a final quality check, clicking through a selection of images to identify any unusual markings before transferring the roll to a separate editing folder on our dedicated computers.
+Once scanning is complete, the files are saved into specific folders corresponding to each scanner and labeled with our custom identifier.
+Our technicians then perform a final quality check, clicking through a selection of images to identify any unusual markings before transferring the roll to a separate editing folder on our dedicated editing computers.

 Editing Your Photos: A Final Round of Quality Control